 What makes Red Tree different from other venture firms?

-What is the geographic scope of Red Tree's investments?
+What is Red Tree's geographic focus?

 The firm primarily invests in North America, specifically targeting companies based in the United States.
-This geographic focus allows Red Tree to leverage its relationships with local academic and research institutions.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.